Calistoga Wine Way Inn – About

-Built at the turn of the century, our Napa Valley bed and breakfast is one of the finest examples of Craftsman architecture in Calistoga.
+Built at the turn of the century, our Napa Valley Inn is one of the finest examples of Arts and Crafts architecture in Calistoga.
 Reputedly built for Leland Stanford, our builders tell us that the structural timbers are American white pine that must have shipped around the horn from South Carolina.

-Converted from its original status as a family home in 1978, the Wine Way Inn is the oldest Calistoga bed and breakfast inn.
+Converted from its original status as a family home in 1978, the Calistoga Wine Way Inn is the oldest Inn in Calistoga.
 The original adaptation, and the loving care of the current and previous owners, have preserved the best of the original architecture while providing accommodation with period charm and modern convenience.

-On warm nights (most of the year here in Calistoga) guests congregate here to enjoy the evening’s complimentary wine, share stories of the day’s wine finds, or simply make new friends.
+On warm nights (most of the year here in Calistoga) guests congregate here to enjoy a glass of wine, share stories of the day’s wine finds, or simply make new friends while chatting around the firepit.
 For those preferring more intimate conversation, there is plenty of room to find your own private spot.